montreal internet

 Speed TierWorks Well ForApproximate Cost in Montreal

 Upload speed matters for remote work.
-If you do video calls, upload large files, or use VPN, prioritize upload speed.
-Bell fibre and EBOX fibre usually offer much stronger uploads than cable, with symmetrical speeds on some tiers.
-Vidéotron, Fizz, and oxio on cable have lower uploads than fibre, and the exact upload speed depends on the plan and address.
-Learn more about fibre vs cable differences.
+If you do video calls, upload large files, or use a VPN, upload speed matters.
+Bell fibre and EBOX fibre usually have much stronger uploads than cable.
+Vidéotron, Fizz, and oxio cable plans have lower uploads, and the exact speed depends on the plan and address.

 Slow internet is not always a speed problem.
 Check your WiFi setup before upgrading.
-Router placement, old hardware, and walls in older Montreal buildings can cause slowdowns.
+Router placement, old hardware, thick walls, and interference can all make a good plan feel slow.
 See our guides on why your internet might be slow and mesh WiFi vs extenders vs routers.
-You can also run a speed test to check actual performance.

 Before You Switch: A Quick Checklist